grei-ufc/pade/docs/user/behaviours-and-messages/behaviours.md

 Running the above code, you will see the same results of the `SequentialBehaviour` approach.
 Although the results are the same, instead of the behaviours execute one after the other, the behaviours executed parallelly.
 However, the critical section of each one was executed one at a time, thanks to the mutual exclusion.

-You probably saw the same counting order as `SequentialBehaviour` because of the enqueuement of the behaviours on PADE core.
+You probably saw the same counting order as `SequentialBehaviour` because of the behaviours enqueuing on PADE core.
 In addition, the critical section of the behaviours in the above example are placed in similar parts of the code.

 To make sure that the mutual exclusion really works, lets to see another example.
 Probably our results will be pretty different, once the threads scheduling is different in our hardware and OS.
 Even so, the code below aims to show us how the mutual exclusion works when the critical sections are placed in different codes.